-History: Fellowship approved by Accreditation Council for Graduate Medical Education (ACGME) to begin July 1, 2015.
+Fellowship approved by Accreditation Council for Graduate Medical Education (ACGME) to begin July 1, 2015.
 First fellow began on July 1, 2015.
-And will graduate June 30, 2016.
-The second fellow will begin on July 1, 2016.
+The second fellow will graduate June 30, 2017.

 Selective (Head & Neck) Pathology Fellowship